tlhunter/take-home-test-httpd-logs/README.md

 This can run for a while and you'll see data displayed in the main application.

-In a third tab, go ahead and generate 4 requests per second:
+In a third tab, go ahead and generate 4 RPS:

 ```sh
 $ watch -n1 ./trigger-4.sh
 ```

 The throughput will then approach 5 requests per second.
 Once the total RPS over two minutes passes the 2 RPS threshold you'll see a message displayed.
+It'll repeat each time the stats are redrawn.

-Once the message has been displayed, kill the 4 RPS generator, and after enough time passes a message will be displayed that the high RPS threshold is no longer surpassed.
+Once the message has been displayed, kill the 4 RPS generator, and after enough time passes a single message will be displayed that the high RPS threshold is no longer surpassed.

-## Output
+## Sample Output

+Here's some example output from a test session:

 ```
 High traffic generated an alert - hits = 246 (2.0 r/s), triggered at 9:34:49 PM